-Assessment of CiPs and their individual descriptors involves looking across a range of different skills and behaviours to make global decisions described in the learning map about a trainee's suitability to take on particular responsibilities or tasks.
+Assessment of CiPs and their individual descriptors involves looking across a range of different skills and behaviours to make global decisions (as described in the learning map) about a trainee's suitability to take on particular responsibilities or tasks.
 The map provides a framework for the trainee to evidence their capabilities and identify opportunities for improvement through the year.
-It also aids the decision taken, on the basis of evidence, at the ARCP, regarding progression.
-Its use is described in section 1 above.
+It also aids the decision taken at the ARCP, on the basis of evidence, regarding progression.

 Clinical supervisors and others contributing to assessment will provide formative feedback to the trainee on their performance throughout the training year.
-This feedback will include a global rating in order to indicate to the trainee and their educational supervisor how they are progressing at that stage of training.
-To support this, workplace based assessments and multiple consultant reports will include global assessment anchor statements.
+This feedback will include a global rating, in order to indicate to the trainee and their educational supervisor how they are progressing at that stage of training.
+To support this, workplace-based assessments and multiple consultant reports will include global assessment anchor statements.